Wine name:Dolcetto d'Alba

 Vine training system:

-Cultivation method in the vineyard:the aisles (between the rows of vines) are tilled
+Cultivation method in the vineyard:grass is left on the aisles between the rows of vines

 Type of viticulture:integrated/sustainable